Linerre/Eloquent-JavaScript/README.md

 # Eloquent-JavaScript
-This repository contains my solution code files for the exercises in the book Eloquent JavaScript.
+This repository contains my solution code files for the exercises in the book *[Eloquent JavaScript](https://eloquentjavascript.net/)*.

-*[Eloquent JavaScript](https://eloquentjavascript.net/)* is my beginner-guide book on the JavaScript programming language.
+It is my beginner guide on the JavaScript programming language.
 I chose it simply because of the recommendation from many people.
 And as uaual I'm trying to finish as many exercies as I could along my reading journey.